cdl-geneseo/cdl-geneseo.github.io/_drafts/evaluating-online-teaching.md

 bio: /authors/schacht
 ---

-As a result of the coronavirus pandemic, many more faculty are teaching online.
+As a result of the coronavirus pandemic, many more Geneseo faculty are teaching online.
 Not surprisingly, then, a question I’ve been asked repeatedly of late is, *What’s the best way for department chairs, deans, and personnel committees to evaluate the quality of online teaching and support their colleagues’ professional development in this area?*

 Procedures and standards for peer review of faculty are, of course, properly a matter for shared governance.
-At some point it will fall to the college senate to approve guidelines for “observing” online instruction similar to [those it adopted in 2006 for on-ground instruction](https://wiki.geneseo.edu/download/attachments/109184288/Classroom%20Observation%20Procedures%20and%20Criteria.pdf?version=1&modificationDate=1479164407556&api=v2), possibly together with some online-specific modifications to the personnel evaluation forms for tenured/tenure-track and adjunct faculty.
+At some point it will fall to Geneseo's college senate to approve guidelines for “observing” online instruction similar to [those it adopted in 2006 for on-ground instruction](https://wiki.geneseo.edu/download/attachments/109184288/Classroom%20Observation%20Procedures%20and%20Criteria.pdf?version=1&modificationDate=1479164407556&api=v2), possibly together with some online-specific modifications to the personnel evaluation forms for tenured/tenure-track and adjunct faculty.
 But because schools and departments need help with this question right now, I put down some thoughts and shared them with the CDL [faculty affiliates](https://www.geneseo.edu/cdl/faculty-affiliates), [student affiliates](https://www.geneseo.edu/cdl/student-affiliates), [associates](https://www.geneseo.edu/cdl/cdl-associates), and [leadership team](https://www.geneseo.edu/cdl/leadership), as well as the Academic Experience Planning Team convened last spring by Provost Robertson to develop recommendations for the transition to remote learning.
 I got a lot of terrific feedback, especially in the faculty affilites' meeting on September 9.

 What follows isn't a group document but my best advice, informed by the range of perspectives I heard in that feedback.
 As you might expect, the perspectives didn't line up neatly, but with perhaps one exception there was no major point of disagreement.